HewlettPackard/swarm-learning/docs/User/CIFAR-10.md

     swarm.blCnt : INFO : Starting SWARM-API-SERVER on port: 30304
     ```

-7. On host-1, run Swarm Learning node and Machine Learning node \(as a side-car\):
+7. On host-1, run Swarm Learning node and Machine Learning node \(as a side-car\): Set the proxy server as appropriate, as the ML program needs to download the CIFAR dataset.

 ```
 ./scripts/bin/run-sl --name=sl1 --host-ip=172.1.1.1 \